Flight-Free-UK/flight_free_uk_website/source/posts/six-weeks-in-britain.html.markdown

 I think we overlook Britain when we’re planning our holidays, but my trip turned out to be even better than I’d hoped.
 The weather was surprisingly good too, and some sunburn even managed to sneak through my factor 50+.
 It was great to do nearly all of it by train, by bike, or on my own two feet.

 #### Ample adventures accomplished and many memories made, and all without it costing the earth.

+*Written by Eddie Latimer.
+You can read more from Eddie [here](/post/sorry-boss-ive-given-up-flying).*